perfana/afterburner/README.md

       -p 9411:9411 \
       jaegertracing/all-in-one:1.20

+Use `spring.zipkin.enabled=true` to enable sending data to Jaeger.
 Also set property `spring.sleuth.sampler.probability` higher than 0, set to 1 to capture all traces, or 0.1 for 10% of the traces.